St John’s RC Primary Burnley

 4.7 Parents/carers have a clear role in making sure their child is well behaved at school.
 We encourage parents to support their child’s learning, and where necessary to cooperate with the school, as set out in the Home-School agreement.
 We try to build a supportive dialogue between the home and the school, and we inform parents/carers immediately if we have concerns about their child’s welfare or behaviour.

-4.8 If, as a result of constant misbehaviour or breaking the class or school rules, the school has to use reasonable sanctions to resolve the issue, we expect parents/carers to support the actions of the school.
+4.8 If, as a result of constant misbehaviour or breaking the class or school expectations, the school has to use reasonable sanctions to resolve the issue, we expect parents/carers to support the actions of the school.
 If parents/carers have any concerns about the way that their child has been treated, they should initially contact the Headteacher.
 If the concern remains, they should follow the school’s Complaints Policy.

 4.9 Parents/carers must take responsibility for their child, if excluded.